• Search Keywords

 • Technique

-General Drama Production
+General Television Drama Production

-Contact an Investment Manager: Before applying to Screen Australia for Producer Program funding, it is essential that you contact an Investment Manager to discuss the needs and parameters of your project.
-Contact the Program Operations team if you are unsure who to speak with: 1 800 507 901 or [email protected]
+Before applying to Screen Australia for production funding, it is essential that you contact a Screen Australia Investment Manager to discuss your project.
+Email [email protected] if you are unsure who to speak with.

 Screen Australia aims to support the creation of a diverse slate of quality, innovative, original, culturally significant small-screen storytelling that resonates with contemporary audiences.